 As Canada’s ninth-largest urban centre, Hamilton has its share of big city traffic problems and the corresponding increases in average car insurance prices.
 While higher than provincial averages, Hamilton doesn’t hit the heights that some regions in the nearby Greater Toronto Area face.
 While pinpointing auto insurance prices that relate to all drivers isn’t possible, average motorists with clean records can expect to pay around $1,700 annually to insure their vehicles.
 This is higher than Ontario’s average of about $1,600 for the same driver.

-How Much is Car Insurance in Hamilton
+How Much Does Car Insurance Cost in Hamilton

 |Quote Date||Average Auto Insurance Cost in Hamilton*|